-'''

-1) python setup.py install

-2) pip install --no-binary :all: --verbose .

-3) pip install --no-binary :all: --verbose -e .
+- 1) pip install --verbose . - 2) pip install --verbose -e .

-'''

-The installation will call on cmake, which will run automatically and generate make files, and then run make to build all the CUDA C routines and Python C extensions.
+The installation will download and call on cmake, which will run automatically and generate Ninja files, and then run ninja to build all the CUDA C routines and Python C extensions.
 Following this, the compiled Python modules will be installed into the specific Python package location.